vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_date_time.md

 ### HACS: Afvalbeheer: attribute and format `YYYYMMDD`
 Countdown for the number of days until they pick up the paper waste.
-The [HACS: Afvalbeheer](https://github.com/pippyn/Home-Assistant-Sensor-Afvalbeheer) integration creates the sensor `wastecollector_papier` — the default value can be `Morgen, 05-02-2024` or `06-02-2024`.
+The [HACS: Afvalbeheer](https://github.com/pippyn/Home-Assistant-Sensor-Afvalbeheer) integration creates the sensor `wastecollector_papier`, the default value can be `Morgen, 05-02-2024` or `06-02-2024`.
 But the attributes field `Sort_date` has a default `YYYYMMDD`, that's why I use this value.

 With this template it gives the number of days from now.